org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/README.md

 To anticipate change the database keeps track of name changes.
 As we proceed we may learn about further variations of licenses and may want to revise names.
 To enable this a canonical name history is maintained.
 This way former identifications can be mapped precisely.

+### Alternative Names
+With a model of a license or exception there is also the possibility to enlist alternative names.
+A good example is the Apache License 2.0.
+See [Apache License 2.0 YAML](https://github.com/org-metaeffekt/metaeffekt-universe/blob/main/src/main/resources/ae-universe/%5Ba%5D/%5Bap%5D/Apache-License-2.0.yaml).

 ## Plans
 As part of the {metæffekt} Kontinuum release we plan to open source a significant part of the {metæffekt} Universe.
 We